JetBrains/space-app-tutorials/js/auth-code-flow/README.md

 3. Create an application in JetBrains Space (Extensions -> Installed to organization -> New application)
 4. Take Client ID and Client secret from the "Authentication" tab and replace the placeholder values for `CLIENT_ID` and `CLIENT_SECRET` in `constants.js`.
-5. Replace the `APPLICATION_URL` placeholder in `constants.js` with your ngrok URL, for example: `https://e123-94-158-242-146.eu.ngrok.io`
+5. Replace the `APPLICATION_REDIRECT_URL` placeholder in `constants.js` with your ngrok URL, for example: `https://e123-94-158-242-146.eu.ngrok.io`
 6. Uncheck the `Client Credentials Flow` checkbox on the `Authentication` tab of the application in Space.
 Client ID and Client secret are public for your application.
 Thus, anyone can make requests through Client Credentials flow if you don't turn it off.
 Do not leave the flow on and do not grant any permissions to the application